hpcugent/vsc_user_docs_mkdocs_inuits/docs/intro-Cloud/ch_ConfigureInstances.md

-# Configure access and security for instances {#cha:conf-access-secur}
+# Configure access and security for instance

 The security and accessibility of your cloud resources is governed by a few different aspects, which we discuss more detail in the following